kiro6/penetration-testing-notes/Operating Systems/Windows/README.md

 # Windows Event Log
-Event Logging as defined by Microsoft:
+- Event Logging as defined by Microsoft:
 "...provides a standard, centralized way for applications (and the operating system) to record important software and hardware events."

-The Windows Event Log is handled by the EventLog services
+- The Windows Event Log is handled by the EventLog services
+- On a Windows system, the service's display name is `Windows Event Log`, and it runs inside the service host process svchost.exe.
+It is set to start automatically at system boot by default.

 #### Event Log Categories